-If you’re exploring the possibility of training to be a dental nurse, then it’s only natural to look beyond at what your options are long term.
+If you’re exploring the possibility of training to be a dental nurse, then it’s only natural to look beyond and investigate what your options are long term.

 With most other qualifications, there is usually a clear trajectory towards university.
 There the subject allows for undergraduate, masters and doctorate level studies.